 Brain Injury Outpatient Services

-Specialized therapies, evaluations and programs for people who have sustained a traumatic brain injury are available through Shepherd Pathways on an outpatient basis.
+Shepherd Pathways offers specialized therapies, evaluations and programs on an outpatient basis for people who have sustained a traumatic brain injury.

 Outpatient Brain Injury Services Provided

 - Medicolegal Neuropsychological Consultations